MaximilianMcC/cloak/docs.md

 ## Getting a post
 Posts can be fetched using the `GET /posts` endpoint.
 This will return an array of all posts currently in the database.

+## Parsing markdown
+You can run `parseMarkdown(markdown)` to get a parsed version of the markdown.
+It takes one argument thats an array of strings.
+Each item is a line.
+It will return a single string of the markdown converted to HTML